runthefun/docs/pages/index.md

 #### **Publishing Your World**

-Published worlds in V2 are functionally similar to draft worlds with a few key differences.
+Published worlds in awe are functionally similar to draft worlds with a few key differences.
 Publishing your world allows you to:

-* Make your world accessible at a web-friendly permanent URL slug (ie. [v2.oncyber.io/yourworldhere](http://v2.oncyber.io/yourworldhere)).
+* Make your world accessible at a web-friendly permanent URL slug (ie. [awe.box/yourworldhere](http://awe.box/yourworldhere)).
 * Create rollback versioning states at each point of publication.
 * Add a custom thumbnail, name, and description that appears when your link is shared elsewhere online.
 * Enable the “Remix” option.